Igor-Ljucovic/my-projects/my-personal-projects/WeekMap/README.md

 - Containerization with **Docker**
 - CI/CD pipeline using **GitHub Actions**

-Note: While this app has pretty simple functionalities, I used it as a project to learn about all of the technologies that I see other devs often talking about.
+Note: While this app has pretty simple functionalities, I mostly used it as a project to learn about the technologies that I see other devs often talking about.